outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 root@tux ~ # docker exec webserver ps
 ```

-Sometimes, we want to exec the command in the background when it does not generate any output or need any input:
+Sometimes, we want to exec the command in the background when we do not care about its output or need not any input:

 ```bash
 root@tux ~ # docker exec -d webserver touch /tmp/test.txt